Caesar-Circuitry/Caesar-Circuitry-Decode/README.md

 **Key Features:**

 * **Pedro Pathing:** Implementation of Pedro pathing algorithms for precise and efficient robot movement.
-* **FTC Lib Command Infrastructure:** Utilizes the robust and well-structured FTC libraries for command-based robot control.
 * **Custom PID Systems:** Includes custom-tuned PID controllers for various subsystems, such as drivetrains, arms, and intakes.

 **Getting Started:**